 The paper used to produce calendars distributed by MHFG and paper bags distributed by MHBK, MHTB, and MHSC are made from wood harvested in forestland certified by the Forest Stewardship Council (FSC).
 MHSC uses environmentally friendly materials in its calendars.
 In addition, the Mizuho IC Cash Card is made from an environmentally friendly material, PET–G, a non–halogen plastic that has a low environmental impact at disposal.

 Through efforts to reduce its paper usage and other measures, in addition to working to decrease the amount of waste it generates, Mizuho is promoting setting of objectives for separating and recycling waste and is working to reduce waste in general and promote recycling.

 Targeted Reduction of Paper Use

-* Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, Mizuho Securities, Mizuho Research & Technologies, Asset Management One, and Mizuho Private Wealth Management
+* Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, Mizuho Securities, Mizuho Research & Technologies, and Asset Management One

 Principal Measures to Reduce Paper Usage

 - Ensuring the use of two–sided printing and reduced–magnification printing

 - Reappraising requirements for paper forms and shifting to electronic documents

 - Promoting paperless operations through the introduction of electronic application form systems